armBookCodeExamples/Erratum/Chapter4/Readme.md

 3. Turn on the Alarm by pressing the button connected to D2.
 4. Press only the key "#".
 The alarm will turn off, even though no code has been entered.

-This issue will be fixed in a new version of this chapter to be published soon here.
+This issue is fixed in the new version of this chapter that is now available (see above).

 ---